nanum-jeon/nanum-jeon.github.io/_pages/research.md

 My research integrates three key perspectives:

-* **Life Course Perspective**: How do different engagements with social institutions across time affect inequality?
+* **Life Course Perspective**: How do timing, duration, and sequences of divergent life trajectories create lasting inequalities?
-* **Institutional Analysis**: How do welfare state institutions influence social disparities?
+* **Institutional Analysis**: How do welfare state and mobility regimes shape the distribution of life risks and opportunities?
-* **Infracategorical Approach**: How do intersecting identities create varied outcomes within seemingly similar groups?
+* **Infracategorical Approach**: How do intersecting identities and resources create heterogeneous outcomes within seemingly similar groups?

 To capture these complex dynamics, I work with longitudinal panel data and develop innovative statistical and machine learning methods, particularly deep learning approaches.
 This allows me to model non-linear relationships of time-varying variables for longitudinal causal inference.